 Speed is the key to competitive advantage and speed is not possible without visibility to obstacles – but it is only an advantage if you can see things your competitors can’t and then know what to do about them.
 Seeing less known but nonetheless serious obstacles require technology and competence.
 Without them, you can’t go fast.
 Trying to go fast without visibility risks danger.
 If you’ve ever been cruising down the highway in traffic, surrounded by other automobiles when the skies opened and you couldn’t find the rental car’s windshield wiper control you’ll know what I mean.

-You Need Visibility That Let’s You See What Your Competitors Can’t
+You Need Visibility That Let’s You See and Go Where Your Competitors Can’t

 Everyone notices what is obvious and common, the old-fashioned visibility you get from physical contact with humans or assets, or things we measure and report every day on dashboards (assuming the data is accurate).
 In this new world, that kind of visibility is a hard restriction to speed and cost performance because it won’t enable users to see imminent dangers to their project or production until it’s too late.